What Is Early Intervention? - The 4 Ws of Early Intervention

 What is early intervention?

 The term “early intervention” refers to services and therapeutic interventions that allow children to reach their developmental milestones.
-According to developmental-behavioral pediatrician Dr. Josh Mandelberg, MD, FAAP, making small changes early can have a big impact on a child’s development over the years.
+According to developmental-behavioral pediatrician Dr. Josh Mandelberg, making small changes early can have a big impact on a child’s development over the years.

 With early intervention services, professionals such as developmental-behavioral pediatricians, occupational therapists, physical therapists, and speech therapists will evaluate your child to identify areas of concern, such as delays in socialization, behavior, development, or learning.
 They’ll then put together a plan to address those areas with different types of therapy.